FAIR-Chem/fairchem/FAQ.md

 [normalizer statistics (for energies)](https://github.com/Open-Catalyst-Project/ocp/blob/faq/configs/s2ef/example.yml#L82-L83)
 _after_ linear referencing.

-### I'm trying run GemNet-OC / GemNet-dT, but it throws an error that scaling factors are not fitted.
+### I'm trying to run GemNet-OC / GemNet-dT, but it throws an error that scaling factors are not fitted.
 What should I do?

 GemNet-OC and GemNet-dT make use of empirical scaling factors that are fit on a few batches of data prior to training in order to stabilize the variance of